nandabritto/Search_your_brand/README.md

 ### Work based on other code

-[EarthLab](https://www.earthdatascience.org/courses/use-data-open-source-python/intro-to-apis/twitter-data-in-python/) - Used as a base for firsts pieces of code on this project.
+[EarthLab](https://www.earthdatascience.org/courses/use-data-open-source-python/intro-to-apis/twitter-data-in-python/) - Used as a base for firsts pieces of code on this project.<br>

-[Kdnuggets](https://www.kdnuggets.com/2017/03/beginners-guide-tweet-analytics-pandas.html) - Used to understand better all pandas library functions used on this project.
+[Kdnuggets](https://www.kdnuggets.com/2017/03/beginners-guide-tweet-analytics-pandas.html) - Used to understand better all pandas library functions used on this project.<br>

-SamOh/trend_map Github - Used to  write function to get API variables from .env file.
+SamOh/trend_map Github - Used to  write function to get API variables from .env file.<br>

-W3 Schools - Used to write some error handling codes on functions.
+W3 Schools - Used to write some error handling codes on functions.<br>
 [Learn Python with Rune](https://www.learnpythonwithrune.org/how-to-plot-locations-of-tweets-on-map-using-python-in-3-easy-steps/)- Used as a base for search tweets function.

-#### Acknowledgements
+# Acknowledgements

-To the Slack community as I have used the different channels to find answers to problems!
++ To the Slack community as I have used the different channels to find answers to problems!
-Stack Overflow is a valuable resource for solving lots of issues.
++ Stack Overflow is a valuable resource for solving lots of issues.
-W3schools and Python libraries documentation for general reference.
++ W3schools and Python libraries documentation for general reference.

 I would also like to thank:

-My husband Guilherme for all the support on stressful moments, help to figure out lots of bugs and for reviewing everything.
++ My husband Guilherme for all the support on stressful moments, help to figure out lots of bugs and for reviewing everything.
-My mentor Rahul Lakhanpal for his time, support and guidance.
++ My mentor Rahul Lakhanpal for his time, support and guidance.
-Code institute tutors, for help with several issues and bugs.
++ Code institute tutors, for help with several issues and bugs.